KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The macOS Security Panel to Authorize digiKam PKG Installation
+    The macOS Security Panel To Authorize digiKam PKG Installation

 When installer is running, follow instructions from the assistant to install application on your computer.